COVID-19: Update on the Measures Taken by the University of Montpellier

 Email contact

-If you have any questions regarding these guidelines, students from the Office of Student Life are here to help.
+If you have any questions regarding these provisions, students from the Office of Student Life are available to assist you.

 Email contact